ingridbmason/Network-literacy/PITCHME.md

  </table>

 Note:
-Note that the download and upload speeds of the advanced research network are the same.
+The download and upload speeds of the advanced research network are the same.

 ---
 @title[1TB Transfer]
 ### 1TB Transfer

 ![Move 1TB Data](AARNet-specific/Data-Transfer-Infograph_400px.png)

+Note:
+Time can be saved if the network speeds are tested ahead of trying to transfer data, network traffic levels are known, and file sizes have been calculated.
+For example: I have 20TB data to transfer on a 40Gbps link.
+How long will it take to transfer that data?
+Answer: Speed: 40 Gbps, Size: 20 TB, Time: 1 Hours, 15 Minutes and 05 Seconds.

 ---
 @title[National Network]